Edit this wiki page Follow

 DC Comics

-DC made Phantom Lady into their own character in 1973, and she was finally given a full origin story, as none of the character's previous publishers had ever given her a proper origin.
-For her DC debut, the decision was made to return her costume to its original "lemon and lime" color scheme from the Golden Age, but this was combined with the revealing aspects of her Fox era blue and red costume for a far more provocative look.
+DC introduced Phantom Lady as their own character in 1973, and she was finally given a full origin story, as none of the character's previous publishers had ever given her a proper origin.
+For her DC debut, the decision was made to return her costume to its original "lemon and lime" color scheme from the Golden Age.
+By the 1970's her 'scandalous' Matt Baker era costume was considered more acceptable, so that costume's revealing design was combined with the lemon and lime color scheme for a far more provocative look.
 It was explained that Phantom Lady used this to her advantage in order to distract her male opponents.
 Phantom Lady's history from Quality Comics was retained by DC as official canon, though her Fox Feature and Ajax-Farrell stories were not.
-Therefore the Phantom Lady wearing a blue and red costume is now considered Public Domain, but Phantom Lady wearing a lemon and lime costume is considered the property of DC Comics.
+Therefore the Phantom Lady wearing a blue and red costume could be considered Public Domain, while Phantom Lady wearing a yellow and green costume is considered the property of DC Comics.
+(However, following the conflict with AC, publishers have avoided challenging DC's right to the character.)
 DC grouped Phantom Lady with the other Golden Age characters they had acquired from Quality Comics and formed a new super-team: the Freedom Fighters.

 Modern Age